 What is BART Silicon Valley?

-The project scope includes new BART vehicles, VTA feeder buses, 10 miles of double-track grade-separated guideway, traction power substations, high voltage substations, a communication system, passenger drop-off facilities, surface and structured parking facilities, bus transit centers, a pedestrian bridge, real estate acquisition, utility relocation, drainage improvements, environmental mitigation, financing, startup and revenue testing, and other elements necessary for project delivery.
+The Phase I project scope includes new BART vehicles, VTA feeder buses, 10 miles of double-track grade-separated guideway, traction power substations, high voltage substations, a communication system, passenger drop-off facilities, surface and structured parking facilities, bus transit centers, a pedestrian bridge, real estate acquisition, utility relocation, drainage improvements, environmental mitigation, financing, startup and revenue testing, and other elements necessary for project delivery.
 The project includes facility additions to the existing BART Hayward Yard (located in the City of Hayward approximately 14 miles north of Santa Clara County) for maintenance of BART vehicles.

-When passenger service begins, up to 10-car trains on frequencies of approximately 15 minutes, will be operated during peak commute periods on two BART lines: Green Line (Berryessa – Daly City) and Orange Line (Berryessa – Richmond).
+BART is finalizing their fare and service plan for the Berryessa Extension in the coming months. .When Phase I passenger service begins, up to 10-car trains on frequencies of approximately 15 minutes, will be operated during peak commute periods on one BART line.
+Phase I will continue to be accommodated by one-line until BART’s new train car program delivers a sufficient number of cars to support two-line service, estimated to be in early 2019.
 The extension will include light rail intermodal improvements at the Milpitas Station and new high frequency feeder bus service to connect the Berryessa Station to downtown San Jose and the City of Santa Clara.
 The projected opening day ridership is approximately 23,000 average weekday riders.
 Approximately 4,800 parking spaces will be provided to serve projected year 2035 park-and-ride demand.
-Passenger service is planned to start in Late 2017.

 Why BART Silicon Valley?